 Best All-Inclusive Community Platform

-You can, for instance, provide your community members with chat messages, member categories, sub-groups, and a personalized activity feed.
-Community members, on the other hand, are able to interact through text messages, images, sound files, videos, comments, polls, plus questions.
+For example, you can provide your community members with chat messages, member categories, subgroups, and a personalized activity feed.
+Community members can interact with each other through text messages, images, sound files, videos, comments, polls, and questions.

 Mighty Networks Main Features